-- (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; - (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements; and - (c) its program for inducting new directors and providing appropriate professional development opportunities for continuing directors to develop and maintain the skills and knowledge needed to perform their role as a director effectively.
+- (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; and - (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements.

 In the case of an externally managed listed entity, the performance of the responsible entity will usually drive the performance of the listed entity.
 It is important that investors in the entity understand the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity and also the role and responsibility of the board of the responsible entity for overseeing those arrangements.